cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 ### Examples

-This examples sets a health check variable to use the external web address variable of the application:
+This example sets a health check variable to use the external web address variable of the application:

 ```
 MY_HEALTH_CHECK=http://_env(WEB_ADDRESS_EXT)/health_check.html